 Online tax information in other languages.
-You can find information on IRS.gov/ MyLanguage if English isn't your native language.
+You can find information on IRS.gov/MyLanguage if English isn't your native language.

 Free Over-the-Phone Interpreter (OPI) Service.
-The IRS is committed to serving our multilingual customers by offering OPI services.
-The OPI Service is a federally funded program and is available at Taxpayer Assistance Centers (TACs), other IRS offices, and every VITA/TCE return site.
-OPI Service is accessible in more than 350 languages.
+The IRS is committed to serving taxpayers with limited-English proficiency (LEP) by offering OPI services.
+The OPI Service is a federally funded program and is available at Taxpayer Assistance Centers (TACs), most IRS offices, and every VITA/TCE tax return site.
+The OPI Service is accessible in more than 350 languages.

 Accessibility Helpline available for taxpayers with disabilities.
 Taxpayers who need information about accessibility services can call 833-690-0598.
 The Accessibility Helpline can answer questions related to current and future accessibility products and services available in alternative media formats (for example, braille, large print, audio, etc.).
 The Accessibility Helpline does not have access to your IRS account.
-For help with tax law, refunds, or account-related issues, go to IRS.gov/LetUsHelp
+For help with tax law, refunds, or account-related issues, go to IRS.gov/LetUsHelp.